College of Music Student Manual

-ASSOCIATE DEAN FOR COMMUNITY ENGAGEMENT AND ENTREPRENEURSHIP: STANLEY PELKEY
+ASSOCIATE DEAN FOR COMMUNITY ENGAGEMENT AND ENTREPRENEURSHIP: GRegory jones

-Dean Pelkey is responsible for outreach and recruiting activities of the College of Music, including festivals and special events, off-campus performances, broadcast functions, and other public relations activities.
+Dean Jones is responsible for outreach and recruiting activities of the College of Music, including festivals and special events, off-campus performances, broadcast functions, and other public relations activities.

 DIRECTOR, CENTER FOR MUSIC RESEARCH: JOHN GERINGER

 Dr. Geringer coordinates all activities of the CMR and serves as liaison between CMR and the University.
 He also serves as editor of all CMR publications and directs experimental work in music perception.

 CENTER FOR MUSIC RESEARCH STAFF:

 Michael Strickland (Support Services)